seanmanning34/BFOR-519/README.md

 - Detect indicators of compromise (IOCs) in network traffic
 - Identify persistence mechanisms and user activity from a disk image
 - Correlate host and network events into a unified timeline
-- Document a safe, repeatable workflow for ransomware-style investigations
+- Document a safe, repeatable workflow for ransomware style investigations

 ---